Headhunterz

 Willem Rebergen (born 12 September 1985), better known by his stage name Headhunterz, is a Dutch DJ and music producer.
 Rebergen is also a voice actor.
-He has done dubbing for several movies and TV series.
-He started his career in 2005 working on Hardstyle music.
+He has done dubbing for several films and TV series.
+He started his career in 2005 working on hardstyle music.

 Headhunterz has performed at Qlimax, Defqon.1, Q-Base, In Qontrol, Decibel, Hard Bass, Electric Daisy Carnival and Tomorrowland.

-Headhunterz released his work on Scantraxx through his own sub-label, Scantraxx Reloaded, but in 2013 he started his own record label, "HARD with STYLE".
-He signed with the North American electronic dance record label Ultra Music in 2013 and left his own label in 2015.
-Since June 2017, he officially returned to the Hardstyle community at the closing ceremony of Defqon.1 Weekend Festival 2017.
+He released his work on Scantraxx through his own sub-label, Scantraxx Reloaded, but in 2013 he started his own record label, HARD with STYLE.
+He signed with the North American electronic dance label Ultra Music in 2013 and left his own label in 2015.
+Since June 2017, he officially returned to the hardstyle community at the closing ceremony of Defqon.1 Weekend Festival 2017.

-In 2018, Headhunterz and fellow DJ Wildstylez started a new Hardstyle label called: "Art of Creation".
+In 2018, Headhunterz and fellow DJ Wildstylez started a new hardstyle label called Art of Creation.